AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

 \subsection{Motion Compensation-based}

-Before the advent of deep-learning, VFI was primarily tackled using \emph{Motion-Compensated Frame Interpolation} (MCFI)~\cite{nakaya1994motion, ha2004motion, choi2007motion, huang2008multistage} or \emph{Frame Rate Up-Conversion} (FRUC)~\cite{haavisto1989fractional, castagno1996method, lee2002adaptive, kang2008motion, wang2010motion1, wang2010motion2}, which dominated the field from the late 1990s through the early 2000s.
-These approaches explicitly estimate motion, typically via block matching or global parametric models, and synthesize the intermediate frame by warping the input frames according to the estimated motion fields.
-A typical MCFI pipeline involves two steps: (i) block-based motion estimation and (ii) pixel-level warping for frame synthesis.
-In block-based estimation, the frame is partitioned into fixed-size rectangular blocks, assuming uniform motion within each region.
-While this formulation offers computational efficiency, it fails to capture non-rigid or object-specific motion, often resulting in artifacts such as holes (due to occlusions) and overlaps (due to many-to-one mappings).
-Rooted in classical video coding frameworks~\cite{jain1981displacement}, MCFI methods emphasize speed and simplcity, but inherently lack the capacity to handle fine-grained, non-linear motion.
-To address these issues, several extensions are proposed, including multi-stage estimation~\cite{huang2008multistage}, adaptive motion models~\cite{lee2002adaptive}, and occlusion-aware warping~\cite{wang2010motion2}.
-Intermediate frame synthesis is typically achieved via block-wise projection or forward guided by the estimated motion.
+Before the advent of deep-learning, VFI was mainly tackled via \textit{Motion-Compensated Frame Interpolation} (MCFI)~\cite{nakaya1994motion, ha2004motion, choi2007motion, huang2008multistage} or \textit{Frame Rate Up-Conversion} (FRUC)~\cite{haavisto1989fractional, castagno1996method, lee2002adaptive, kang2008motion, wang2010motion1, wang2010motion2}.
+These approaches, prevalent from the late 1990s through the early 2000s, estimate motion explicitly using block matching or parametric models, then synthesize intermediate frames by warping input frames based on the estimated motion fields.

+A typical MCFI pipeline involves two key steps: (i) block-based motion estimation and (ii) pixel-level warping for frame synthesis.
+In block-based estimation, each frame is partitioned into fixed-size rectangular blocks under the assumption of uniform motion within each block.
+While computationally efficient, this design often fails to capture non-rigid or object-specific motion, often resulting in artifacts such as holes (due to occlusions) and overlaps (due to many-to-one mappings).
+Rooted in classical video coding frameworks~\cite{jain1981displacement}, MCFI methods emphasize speed and simplicity, but inherently lack the capacity to handle fine-grained, non-linear motion.
+To address these issues, various extensions have been proposed, including multi-stage motion estimation~\cite{huang2008multistage}, adaptive motion models~\cite{lee2002adaptive}, and occlusion-aware warping~\cite{wang2010motion2}.
+Intermediate frame synthesis was generally performed through block-wise projection or forward warping, using the estimated motion vectors to guide the placement of each pixel.
+However, these methods typically operate in the pixel or block space without modeling complex motion patterns, and thus struggle to maintain spatial consistency under non-linear dynamics.